Kizuna Encounter: Super Tag Battle

-Kizuna Encounter: Super Tag Battle (Note: Also known as Fū'un Super Tag Battle (風雲スーパータッグバトル, Fū'un Sūpā Taggu Batoru) in Japan.) is a 1996 weapon-based fighting game produced by SNK for the Neo Geo arcade and home platform.
+Kizuna Encounter: Super Tag Battle (Note: Also known as Fū'un Super Tag Battle (風雲スーパータッグバトル, Fū'un Sūpā Taggu Batoru) in Japan.) is a 1996 fighting game developed and published by SNK for the Neo Geo arcade and home platforms.
 It is the sequel to Savage Reign.
-The European Neo-Geo home cartridge PAL release was rare, with only five known copies, making it a sought-after item in video game collecting (the Japanese AES version is not rare and is identical except for the packaging and inserts).
+The European Neo Geo home cartridge PAL release was rare, with only five known copies, making it a sought-after item in video game collecting.
+It is the first game with involvement from Hidetaka Suehiro, who wrote the scenario for the game and would become a reputable video game designer.

 Like its predecessor, it was ported to PlayStation 2 (released in Japan only), this compilation was re-released in the PlayStation Store for PlayStation 4 in December 2016.
 The Neo Geo version was released for the Wii Virtual Console in Japan on June 28, 2011.
+Hamster Corporation re-released the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch, Windows, Android and iOS.

-On October 11, 2025, the game was released for PCs (Steam), as a part of the Neo Geo Premium Selection by Code Mystics as Kizuna Encounter: Super Tag Battle "4Way Battle Version", this version features 4 players and online play with rollback netcode.
+On October 11, 2025, the game was released for Windows, as part of the Neo Geo Premium Selection series based on the previously unreleased Kizuna Encounter: Super Tag Battle "4Way Battle Version".
+This version features 4 players and online play with rollback netcode by Code Mystics.